ideaspaper/basic-ts/2_generics.md

 }
 ```

 In example above, `IStringData` and `INumberData` have same properties with minor differences in data type.
-That type definition can be simplified by create a generic type (ex: `IData`) with one parameter `T`.
+That type definition can be simplified by creating a generic type (ex: `IData`) with one parameter `T`.

 ```ts
 interface IData<T> extends ICommonProps {